danielsaidi/Sheeeeeeeeet/README.md

 ## <a name="about"></a>About Sheeeeeeeeet

-Sheeeeeeeeet is a Swift library for creating custom action sheets.
+Sheeeeeeeeet is a Swift library that helps you create custom, fully stylable action sheets.
 It comes with many built-in components and can be extended with custom ones.

 <p align="center">
     <img src ="Resources/Demo.gif" />
 </p>

 A Sheeeeeeeeet action sheet can be styled to look just like a `UIAlertController` or completely different.
 You can also customize how it's presented and dismissed.

 ## <a name="installation"></a>Installation

 ### <a name="spm"></a>Swift Package Manager

 In Xcode 11 and later, the easiest way to add Sheeeeeeeeet to your project is to use Swift Package Manager:
 ```
 .package(url: "git@github.com:danielsaidi/Sheeeeeeeeet.git" ...)
 ```